-How to use organic and PPC together to maximize results
+How do I use organic and PPC together?

 To take advantage of the organic search and PPC connection, you need to bring your two teams together so that they understand how to work towards a common goal.
 For example, if you want to increase exposure for your organic keywords that do not rank very highly, you can design a campaign like this:

 - Bring your organic and your paid search teams together and have them set goals for this integrated campaign

 - Focus on bringing together organic search efforts that have high search volume, but a page ranking between 4 and 10 with PPC keywords for which you generally perform well.
 If you are a BrightEdge user, you can accomplish this by going to the “Reports” tab on your BrightEdge platform and filtering your keywords for “Ranked on Page 1” for your PPC campaigns and “ranked on Page 4 to 10” for your organic keywords.

 - Develop a campaign that emphasizes the exposure of both sets of keywords.
 On BrightEdge, you can use your dashboard to track traffic from your organic keywords with previously little exposure and the success of your PPC campaign.

 - Throughout your campaign, continue to monitor how well your keywords are performing as well as the progress of your competitors.
 This will help alert you to new potential keywords that can be used and potential holes in your own campaigns.